 Early-season hunting rewards awareness more than toughness.
 Staying cool while protected depends on proper clothing, pacing, and attention to conditions.

 Heat builds quietly.
 Effects last longer than expected.
-Choosing the right gear and respecting limits keeps the hunting experience enjoyable, and safe in the great outdoors.
+Choosing the right gear and respecting limits keeps the hunting experience enjoyable and safe in the great outdoors.

 avoid hunting overheating: breathable merino layers